 Traditional methods allow astrologers to analyze and predict events with great accuracy and insight.

 In horary astrology, a querent ("one who seeks") asks a question on a topic of importance.
 The astrologer casts a chart for the time she hears or reads the question and, using specific methods, finds the answers within the chart.
 Horary requires no birth data, so it is accessible to everyone.

 I do not recommend asking questions about the big dreams you hold closely in your heart.
 For more on that, please read here.
 I believe that horary is best suited for the more routine, specific questions that arise in the course of daily life.
 For many examples of worked horary charts, please visit my blog, here.

 Utilizing traditional methods, an astrologer can assist you in understanding the reality of things so that you can work within that reality to the best of your God-given abilities.
 Understanding that the universe is ordered, and accepting our own limits within that order, can be comforting and freeing as we move forward in life.

 None whatsoever.
 Many of these forecasts are based solely upon your Sun sign and follow a presumed natural order of signs and houses, placing Aries in the first house.
-Despite how these interpretations might resonate for you because they touch on universal themes, but that's as far as it goes.
+However these interpretations might resonate for you because they touch on universal themes, but that's as far as it goes.
 For more on this, please read here.

 The dolphin is an ancient symbol of wisdom and joy.
 It is also a symbol of the Christ, a reminder of what is at the heart of this work.
 Artist Mandana Marefat created the logo using as inspiration the title of my blog, The Sun's Joy.
 Many thanks to Mandana for her lovely design!